 Even if a single intervention or operation may contribute to more than one result indicator, units cannot be double counted within the same result indicators.
 For instance, if the same hectare is under more than one commitment (for example under a management commitment to reduce nitrogen application and maintain organic farming) this hectare can only be counted once (i.e. as 1 hectare) towards each relevant result indicator, such as R.21 - water quality.
 Therefore, the rule of no double counting applies for result indicators.
-There are very limited exceptions to the general principle (please see point 3.6.1 iv), which apply because the administrative burden to ensure no double counting would not be proportionate to the increase in precision.
+There are very limited exceptions to the general principle, which are the number of persons in R.1 and R.28, the number of advisors in R.2, the number of farms in R.3 and R.10.
+These exceptions apply because the administrative burden to ensure no double counting would not be proportionate to the increase in precision.